 GI-301 is a biologic for the treatment of allergic diseases, including atopic dermatitis and chronic idiopathic.
-Yuhan, a pharmaceutical and chemical company in South Korea, signed a contract worth some 20 billion won ($15 million) in 2020 to co-develop and sell GI-301 in overseas markets except for Japan.
+Yuhan, a pharmaceutical and chemical company in South Korea, signed a contract worth some 1.4 trillion won ($1 billion) in 2020 to co-develop and sell GI-301 in overseas markets except for Japan.

 "Starting with the registration of GI-301's patent in Japan, we will do our best to achieve additional technology transfer in Japan," GI Innovation CEO Rhee Byung-geon said in a statement on August 18, describing Japan as Asia's biggest allergy market.
 "More than one in four people suffer from pollen allergic symptoms caused by (Japanese) cedar trees."

 GI-301 is undergoing phase 1 clinical trials for healthy people with atopic dermatitis or subjects with mild allergic diseases.
 Preliminary results are expected to come by the end of 2022.
 "We are preparing to start clinical trials in Japan for various allergic indications next year," said GI Innovation founder Jang Myoung-ho in charge of clinical development for new drugs.